• CCA Student Sign In

 When you realize you need a change, you want to have that change happen as soon as possible.
 And once you figure out how to make that change?
 Well, you want to motor through that process, until you break out into all of the success and happiness on the other side.

-If you’ve found your way to copywriting and you’ve realized it’s the direction you want to take—you want to use your writing talent to build a career that allows you to be creative, respected and that pays you well—you probably want to get that going ASAP.
+If you’ve found your way to copywriting and you’ve realized it’s the direction you want to take—you want to use your writing talent to build a career that allows you to be creative, respected and paid well—you probably want to get that going ASAP.

 But “fast-tracking” success in a career isn’t necessarily about doing things faster.
 That is, you don’t have to do things faster to get to your success faster.